Please Note: This page has been updated on 31/03/19

 This limited re-opening is still a way off from the full opening times that existed before 2016, but now must be the moment when we show our appreciation for these three wonderful Lancashire assets.
 So here at Lancashire Past we are saying: visit the museums, pay the modest entry fees, sign the visitors’ books, buy something in their shops.
 If you are on social media then let your friends know about your visit and encourage them to go too!
 If you are a Trip Advisor writer, visit and give them a great review!
 We have to show that these museums have a future, and that they are much loved by the public.

 The remaining closed museum is Preston’s Museum of Lancashire.
-There are no immediate plans to re-open it, but a spokesperson for the council said talks were ongoing with an unnamed consortium and a decision will be taken in the next few months.
+The museum still opens for pre-arranged school trips.
+There are no immediate plans to re-open it to the public, but last autumn a spokesperson for the council said talks were ongoing with an unnamed consortium and a decision will be taken.
 Let’s hope it is a positive one.
 The Museum of Lancashire has been in receipt of large amounts of Heritage Lottery funding in the recent past, and had undergone a major refit a few years before it was closed.
 It remains an important asset, and houses the excellent Silverdale Viking Hoard (see our page on this amazing find here).
 Recently the Friends of the Museum of Lancashire have disbanded, and donated their funds to the North West Blood Bank.
-The museum still opens for school trips.

 The fifth museum that closed back in 2016 was Fleetwood’s Maritime Museum.
 This was the first to reopen (as we detailed back in October 2017), when their volunteer group completely took over the running.
 It really is a fantastic place to visit, so do go and see the excellent work they are doing; it also has a really good café.
 It’s open Tuesdays, Wednesdays, Thursdays, Fridays and Saturdays.
 Their website is here